chao-ouyang/github-playground/README.md

 5. create `Pull Request` to review & merge into `release` branch.
 6. manully deploy the build artifact `package.zip` to `staging` environment.
 QA test on staging.
 7. QA signoff the fix, trigger the deploy to prod.
-8. Cherry-pick the commit from `release` branch to develop branch by running command line: `git cherry-pick xxxxxx`. xxxxx is the commit hash.
+8. Cherry-pick the commit from `release` branch to develop branch by running command line: `git cherry-pick xxxxxx`. xxxxx is the commit hash in 6 digits.
-  If you have merging conflict, fix the issue and contine cherry-pick: `git cherry-pick --continue`
+9. If you have merging conflict, fix the issue and contine cherry-pick: run commandline `git add .` then `git cherry-pick --continue -m 'commit message'`
-9. commit & push the merge result to remote origin `develop` branch.
+10. commit & push the merge result to remote origin `develop` branch.

 ##### sprint 2 dev
 1. get the latest code from remote `develop` branch.